 • 1 tablespoon olive oil

-• 1 pinch of salt
+• A pinch of salt

-• a little pepper
+• A little pepper

 • 1/ Start by peeling the cucumbers and washing the tomatoes.

 • 2/ Dice the tomatoes and cucumbers and place them in a bowl.
 You can also blend them directly in a blender.
-Note: there's no need to peel the tomatoes or remove the seeds.
+Note: there’s no need to peel the tomatoes or remove the pips.

-• 4/ Blend everything (here I used a hand blender).
+• 4/ Blend everything (here, I used a hand blender).

 To go further: